zhangyuang/node-ffi-rs/README.md

 <a href="https://github.com/zhangyuang/node-ffi-rs/blob/master/README.md">English</a> | <a href="https://github.com/zhangyuang/node-ffi-rs/blob/master/README_Zh.md">简体中文</a>
 </div>

-A module written in Rust and N-APi provides interface (FFI) features for Node.js
+A module written in Rust and N-API provides interface (FFI) features for Node.js

 ## Description

-[ffi-rs](https://github.com/zhangyuang/node-ffi-rs) is a high performance module written in Rust and N-API that provides FFI (Foreign Function Interface) features for Node.js.
+[ffi-rs](https://github.com/zhangyuang/node-ffi-rs) is a high-performance module written in Rust and N-API that provides FFI (Foreign Function Interface) features for Node.js.
 It allows developers to call functions written in other languages such as C++, C, and Rust directly from JavaScript without writing any C++ code.

-This module aims to provide similar functionality to the node-ffi module, but with a completely rewritten underlying codebase.
-The node-ffi module has been unmaintained for several years and is no longer usable, which is why ffi-rs was developed.
+This module aims to provide similar functionality to the node-ffi module but with a completely rewritten underlying codebase.
+The node-ffi module has been unmaintained for several years and is no longer usable, so ffi-rs was developed to fill that void.

 ## features

 - High performance ✨
-- Simpler data describe and api interface 💗
+- Simpler data description and API interface 💗
-- Support more data type between `Node.js` and `c type` 😊
+- Support more data types between `Node.js` and `c type` 😊
 - Support modify data in place 🥸

 ## benchmark